 Thoroughly inspect the packaging and expiry date before opening.
-Draw the cover sheet off the double sterilization envelope and remove the catheter.
-For connection of the FSMA to the laser, first remove the protective cap.
+Draw off the cover sheet off the double sterilization envelope and pass the catheter under sterile conditions, with the inner envelope to the operator.
+For connection of the FSMA to the laser, hand it over to the non-sterile technical assistant.